 Iron deficiency anemia is highly treatable.
 But when diet changes or iron supplements are not working, Rush hematologists can help normalize your iron levels.

 Iron deficiency is the most common cause of anemia, a condition that occurs when you have too few healthy red blood cells.
 Left untreated, iron deficiency anemia can lead to organ and tissue damage.

 As the name suggests, iron-deficiency anemia is when your body is not getting or processing enough iron to make hemoglobin, which helps red blood cells carry oxygen to all your organs and cells.
 It may be caused by the following:

 - A diet low in iron, which is a mineral found in meat, fish, beans, eggs and leafy green vegetables

 - Rapid physical growth, such as during infancy, early childhood and adolescence

 - Heavy menstrual cycles

-- Internal bleeding, such as from an ulcer or a polyp in the intestines
+- Internal bleeding, such as from a peptic ulcer, hemorrhoids, a polyp in the intestines or colorectal cancer

 - Shortness of breath (dyspnea)

 - Restless leg syndrome